gc-ft/supabase-pgqueue/README.md

 - **Webhook Triggers**: Easily create webhook triggers for database events using the `pgqueue.trigger_webhook` function.
 - **Comprehensive Error Handling**: Automatic retries for failed jobs, detailed logging of responses, and flexible handling of various HTTP status codes.
 - **Logging and Auditing**: Keep track of job execution, including detailed logs of failed attempts for troubleshooting and auditing purposes.
+- **POLL Jobs**: Create jobs that are not ran per cron but instead can be polled via a function.

 ## Installation